 Senior management responsibilities for GMP and quality management

-Particular emphasis is placed on the roles and responsibilities of senior management who have ultimate control over manufacturing facilities and activities (new clauses, including clause 1.5)).
+Particular emphasis is placed on the roles and responsibilities of senior management who have ultimate control over manufacturing facilities and activities (new clauses in PE009-13 (including clause 1.5)).
 Senior management hold the responsibility to make sure that adequate resources are available (human, financial and physical) in order to ensure that the manufacturing activity is managed appropriately.

 - periodic reviews of management quality, which can include:

 - measures of customer satisfaction such as product quality complaints and recalls

 - conclusions of process performance and product quality monitoring